bomonike/telemetry/README.md

 * Internal conditions such as power output from battery, battery life remaining, wheel grip (wear level on wheels)
 * Alerts and Troubleshooting using Logs, Metrics, Traces

+REFERENCES: “Telemetry” is not a topic listed per se in Arvix.org.
+However, related topics in Computer Science are: Databases, Performance, Numerical Analysis, Systems and Control, etc.

-## This repo
+## System components

 This repo was created so that a full-featured system for collecting and analyzing telemetry events can be established quickly and reliably.
 For example:

    * Telemetry from robots running ROS2
-   * Telemetry from wrist bands built from a micro:bit
+   * Telemetry from wrist bands built from a micro:bit W

-REFERENCES: “Telemetry” is not a topic listed per se in Arvix.org.
-However, related topics in Computer Science are: Databases, Performance, Numerical Analysis, Systems and Control, etc.

-## System components

 <img alt="telemetry-flow-604x405.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1732092138/telemetry-flow-604x405_sgbxsm.png" />

 Open source services are used: